 Drexel's policy regarding alcohol is consistent with the laws of the Commonwealth of Pennsylvania.
 The consumption, distribution, or service of alcoholic beverages must comply with the Pennsylvania Liquor and Crimes Code, which defines the lawful consumption and service of alcohol and prescribes sanctions for violations.

-The University's policies on substance abuse and alcoholic beverages are outlined in the Drug-Free Schools and Communities Act, Policies on Alcohol and Other Drugs, along with related information on University sanctions for violation of these policies, criminal sanctions for the illegal possession or distribution of drugs and alcohol, health risks of drugs and alcohol, and places to get help concerning the illicit use and abuse of alcohol and drugs.
-Additional rules and policies regarding alcohol and drugs can be found in the Drexel University Student Handbook and Drexel Policy Directory.
+The University's policies on substance abuse and alcoholic beverages are outlined in the Student Conduct Policies, along with related information on University sanctions for violation of these policies, criminal sanctions for the illegal possession or distribution of drugs and alcohol, health risks of drugs and alcohol, and places to get help concerning the illicit use and abuse of alcohol and drugs.
+Drexel employees can also review the Drug and Alcohol Free Workplace Policy (HR-11).

 Drexel University seeks to foster a safe and healthy environment based on trust and respect.
 The University is committed to providing an environment free from discrimination, including discrimination based on sex and gender, and has a zero-tolerance policy concerning any and all forms of sexual harassment and misconduct.
-Please consult Drexel University's Sexual and Gender-Based Harassment and Misconduct Policy (OED-3) and the Title IX Resource Page for more information.
+Please consult Drexel University's Sexual Harassment and Sexual Misconduct Policy (EIC-3) and the Title IX Resource Page for more information.